-The estimated 25-year impact for the annexation is negligible.
-The financial component of the TIF will be presented by the Neighborhood Action Department in December 2005.
+The estimated 25-year fiscal impact of the proposed Tax Increment Reinvestment Zone (TIRZ) and annexation is approximately negative \$1.2 million.
+The financial component of the proposed TIRZ will be presented by the Neighborhood Action Department in December 2005.
 This annexation area can be served with existing resources.
 A draft service plan for the Hunter's Pond area is attached.